Orange County Code Enforcement

 Town

 Oak Ridge is a census-designated place and unincorporated area in Orange County, Florida, United States.
-The population was 22,685 at the 2010 census.
+As of the 2020 census, Oak Ridge had a population of 25,062.
 It is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.
 Oak Ridge is situated 2½ miles south of Orange County Code Enforcement.

 Orlando